Abarth 500e Review

 • Max charge rate: 85kW

-“The electric car market needs some daft choices and the Abarth 500e certainly fits that brief.
-The range is terrible, the price is eye-watering and the external sound system should never have left the ideas whiteboard, but somehow it still has appeal.
-Expect these to make great second-hand buys. ”
+“The electric car market needs some fun-but-daft choices, and the Abarth 500e certainly fits that brief.
+The range is terrible, the price is eye-watering and the external sound system should be much easier to switch off!
+But somehow, I still love it.
+These will make great second-hand buys. ”

 Ginny Says

 “Sporty small cars are my thing, but I'm not convinced that Fiat and Abarth have done their sums right here.
-An MG4 XPower is faster, bigger and cheaper and would get my vote if I was looking to buy in this sector.
-And if size was critical, I'd stick with the standard 500e, which is still a really good package. ”
+An MG4 XPower is faster, bigger and cheaper and would get my vote if I was looking to buy a fast EV at this price.
+And if size was critical, I'd settle for a Renault 5 instead.
+Sorry, Abarth! ”

 Driven and reviewed by